workcontrolgit/Self-Order-System/README.md

 I kept the original repo in the "forked" branch.
 If you want to see the code changes as a result of IdentityServer4 integration, compare the "forked" vs "master" branch.
 If you are new to IdentityServer4 and look for an enterprise application security solution, check out my blog [DevKit API Security — IdentityServer4 with Admin UI, ASP.NET WebAPI, and Angular Tutorial](https://medium.com/scrum-and-coke/devkit-webapi-security-d7a45e34a5cd)

 ## Update as of 1/23/2021
-I created an Visual Studio template to create ASP.NET Core WebAPI based on Clean Architecture, Dapper, and SqlKata.
+I created a Visual Studio template to scaffold ASP.NET Core WebAPI solution based on Clean Architecture, Dapper, and SqlKata.
 It is avaiable for download from [Visual Studio Market Place](https://marketplace.visualstudio.com/items?itemName=workcontrol.VSIXTemplateKissApi).
+You can provide the project name and it will generate boiler plate code so you can jump start your project.

 ## Enhancements Made to Original Repo
 - Integration example with IdentityServer4 to secure WebAPI using authorizaton filter policy